 Thoracic outlet syndrome (TOS) refers to the clinical features that arise from compression of the neurovascular bundle within the thoracic outlet.

-The signs and symptoms that arise can be divided into neurological* (nTOS), venous (vTOS), and arterial (aTOS).
-TOS typically occurs in middle aged patients and is more common in women and muscular individuals.
+The signs and symptoms that arise can be divided into neurological (nTOS, most common), venous (vTOS), and arterial (aTOS).
+Most people affected are between 20-50 years old.

 It usually occurs in the setting of hyperextension injuries, repetitive stress injuries (e.g. work-related, particularly when working over the head), or external compressing factors (e.g. poor posture), but can also be secondary to anatomical abnormalities, including that of the 1st rib, an anomalous cervical rib, or bands within the thoracic outlet.

-The brachial plexus and subclavian artery pass through the scalene triangle, the subclavian vein anterior to scalenus anterior.
-The brachial plexus can be compressed between the anterior and middle scalene muscles, or against the 1st rib or a cervical rib, typically with the lower cord being irritated (thus causing symptoms in the ulnar distribution).
+The brachial plexus and subclavian artery pass through the scalene triangle, and the subclavian vein passes anterior to anterior scalene.
+The brachial plexus can be compressed between the anterior and middle scalene muscles, or against the 1st rib or a cervical rib; typically, it is the lower cord which becomes irritated (resulting in symptoms affecting the ulnar distribution).